httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 - one with no content coding applied, which in this case accidentally matches the unencoded digest-value sent in the request;
-- one taking into account the `Content-Encoding`.
+- one using a different digest-algorithm.

 As the response body contains non-printable characters, it is displayed as a base64-encoded string.